 With the disease, the molly fish is unable to swim properly.
 Instead, they “shimmy” and wiggle in one place.
 The good news is that most fish heal up quickly once conditions are fixed.

-Constipation is a problem that affects balloon mollies.
+Constipation is a problem that affects balloon molly fish.
 The body shape of this fish results in compacted organs.
 Eating too much or too fast could result in potentially dangerous constipation, so you must stay on top of their eating habits.

 Beyond those two issues, mollies can also suffer from common freshwater diseases.
 They can experience Ich, bacterial infections, flukes, and parasites.